butterstick-fpga/butterstick-hardware/hardware/ButterStick_r1.0/README.md

 ---

 ## What is it?
-ECP5 based development boacd with on-board Gigabit Ethernet, High speed USB, and Lots of I/O broken out on SYZYGY connectors.
+ECP5 based development board with on-board Gigabit Ethernet, High speed USB, and Lots of I/O broken out on SYZYGY connectors.

 ## Hardware Overview (Work in progress)
 * Lattice ECP5-45F/85F FPGA in BGA381 package